B Line (Los Angeles Metro): Maintenance

 The B Line operates out of the Division 20 Yard (Santa Fe Yard), located at 320 South Santa Fe Avenue in Downtown Los Angeles.
 This yard stores the fleet used on the B and D Lines, and where heavy maintenance is performed.
 Cars reach this yard by continuing past Union Station, making a right turn and surfacing at the Eastern terminus of Ducommun Street.
 They then travel south to 1st Street, through a washing station, and enter the yard.

 Rolling stock

 The B Line uses A650 75 ft electric multiple unit cars built by Breda in Italy.
 Trains usually run in six-car configurations during peak hours and four-car configurations otherwise.
 The cars are maintained in a Metro yard on Santa Fe Avenue near 4th Street alongside the Los Angeles River in downtown Los Angeles.

-In March 2017, Metro ordered new CRRC HR4000 railcars, which will operate on the B Line when they are delivered.
+In March 2017, Metro ordered new CRRC HR4000 railcars, which also operates on the B Line.
+In January 2024, Metro ordered 182 Hyundai Rotem HR5000 trains, allowing for future replacement of all Breda A650 trains as well as expanded train service including a four minute train frequency.